SAP-samples/btp-create-api-integrations/01-GettingStartedGuide/01-05-Create-service-instances.md

   1. Assign yourself the **AuthGroup.SelfService.Admin** role.
   2. Access the Business Hub Enterprise URL and select **Manage**.
   3. Select **Manage Users** > **Registered Users** and click the plus sign to add a new user.
   4. Enter details for a generic user account and assign it the **Developer** role.
+This could be a service account defined in your company domain or a personal email address.
      ![System user details](img/SystemAccount.png)

 ## Create a service instance for Developer Portal API access